EuroPride

-EuroPride is a pan-European international event dedicated to LGBT pride, hosted by a different European city each year.
-The host city is usually one with an established pride event or a significant LGBT community.
+EuroPride is a pan-European international event dedicated to LGBTQ pride, hosted by a different European city each year.
+The host city is usually one with an established pride event or a significant LGBTQ community.

 For up to a month, numerous sporting, artistic and human rights events are staged throughout the host city.
 EuroPride usually culminates during a weekend with a traditional Mardi Gras-style pride parade, live music, human rights conference, special club nights, and an AIDS memorial vigil.